EthanGardner18/AICodeReview/README.md

 1. Manual Service

-Creates a service that runs on demand
+Creates a service that runs on demand.
-Use when you want to manually trigger reviews
+Use when you want to manually trigger reviews.
 Run with: sudo systemctl start unit-name.service

 2. Daily Timer

-Runs at a specific time each day
+Runs at a specific time each day.
-Format: HH:MM (24-hour/military time)
+Format: HH:MM (24-hour/military time).
-Example: 21:00:00 runs at 9:00 PM daily
+Example: 21:00:00 runs at 9:00 PM daily.
-Starts on the next occurrence of the specified time Use for scheduled daily code reviews
+Starts on the next occurrence of the specified time.
+Use for scheduled daily code reviews.
-Enabled with: sudo systemctl enable unit-name.timer
+Enabled with: sudo systemctl enable unit-name.timer.
-If user wants the first run to be after enabling:
+If user wants the first run to be after enabling,
-Use: sudo systemctl enable --now unit-name.timer
+use: sudo systemctl enable --now unit-name.timer

 3. Interval Timer

-Runs repeatedly at fixed intervals
+Runs repeatedly at fixed intervals.
-Choose minutes (m) or hours (h)
+Choose minutes (m) or hours (h).
-Example: Setting "2h" runs every 2 hours
+Example: Setting "2h" runs every 2 hours.
-First run occurs after boot, then follows interval
+First run occurs after boot, then follows interval.
-Use for continuous review cycles
+Use for continuous review cycles.
-Enabled with: sudo systemctl enable unit-name.timer
+Enabled with: sudo systemctl enable unit-name.timer.
-If user wants the first run to be after enabling:
+If user wants the first run to be after enabling,
-Use: sudo systemctl enable --now unit-name.timer
+use: sudo systemctl enable --now unit-name.timer

 4. Directory Watch

-Monitors a directory for changes
+Monitors a directory for changes.
-Automatically runs when files are created/modified Directory path is taken from DIRECTORY in your .env file If path is changed in .env file, user must also change the .path file manually Use for real-time reviews as you update code
+Automatically runs when files are created/modified.
+Directory path is taken from DIRECTORY in your .env file.
+If path is changed in .env file, user must also change the .path file manually.
+Use for real-time reviews as you update code.
-⚠️ Path cannot contain spaces
+⚠️ Path cannot contain spaces.
-Enabled with: sudo systemctl enable unit-name.path
+Enabled with: sudo systemctl enable unit-name.path.
-If user wants the first run to be after enabling:
+If user wants the first run to be after enabling,
-Use: sudo systemctl enable --now unit-name.path
+use: sudo systemctl enable --now unit-name.path